mpdf/mpdf.github.io/css-stylesheets/supported-css.md

   Note: 'em' 'ex' and % are not allowed

-  Length values are width and height e.g. size: 8.5in 11in; Any of the standard sheet sizes can be used (as for mPDF() ) with the suffix '-L' for landscape
+  Length values are width and height e.g. `size: 8.5in 11in;` Any of the standard sheet sizes can be used (as for mPDF() ) with the suffix `-L` for landscape

   </td>
 </tr>